Robustness-Reinforced Knowledge Distillation with Correlation Distance and Network Pruning: Introduction

-To demonstrate the effectiveness and robustness of our method in handling challenging and heavily augmented images, we applied CutMix augmentation~\cite{cutmix} to various datasets, including CIFAR100, FGVR, TinyImageNet, and ImageNet.
+To demonstrate the effectiveness and robustness of our method in handling challenging and heavily augmented images, we applied {several data augmentation methods~\cite{cutout,mixup,cutmix}} to various datasets, including CIFAR100, FGVR, TinyImageNet, and ImageNet.
 Through extensive experiments, our approach outperformed other methods, not only on standard datasets but also on augmented datasets.
 Unlike other methods where the use of data augmentation, designed to enhance generalization and consequently improve the model's performance, had negative impacts on student performance, our approach consistently enhances performance without such constraints.
-As a result, our innovative KD approach, integrating value-based correlations, rank-based correlations, and network pruning, effectively improves student accuracy and robustness, providing a solid foundation for integrating data augmentation into knowledge distillation.
+As a result, as shown in Fig.~\ref{fig:overview}, our innovative KD approach, integrating value-based correlations, rank-based correlations, and network pruning, effectively improves student accuracy and robustness, providing a solid foundation for integrating data augmentation into knowledge distillation.

-Our contributions can be highlighted as follows: \begin{itemize} \item We show that low teacher's entropy leads to insufficient target information for the student, while high entropy results in inadequate dark knowledge transfer, both negatively impacting the student's performance.
+Our contributions can be highlighted as follows: \begin{itemize} \item We show that {high} teacher's entropy leads to insufficient target information for the student, while {low} entropy results in inadequate dark knowledge transfer, both negatively impacting the student's performance.

 \item We propose a novel methodology using correlation distance to capture both linear and non-linear relationships between teacher and student models, improving knowledge distillation.

 \item We apply network pruning to the teacher model to enhance the student model's robustness, particularly with challenging images, without requiring additional training.